hejtmy/FSP_Unreal/readme.md

 # Fake scene Presenter unreal plugin

-## Overview
+# Overview

 The FSP offers gamemode (just to setup correct pawn), pawn with cinecamera and attached components (trackrider and recorder).

+# Setup

-## Setup
+## Scene setup

-The package logging is build on top of BrainvrUnrealFramework.
-Need to include the plugin in the project and add "BrainvrUnrealFramework" to the FSP.build.cs file as a dependency.
+### Engine setup
+To allow object tracing and data collection, you need to add a FSPObject trace in settings.

+### Objects
+Each object to be tracked needs to have the FSPObject component.
+This will allow the object to be tracked as well as be moved etc. To prevent problems with occlusion, each FPS object then needs to set its collision response to overlap FSPObject traces.
+This will allow tracing objects which only "peak" behind corners without necessity to setup multiple collision boxes within them.

-## Use
+# Use

 The most straighforward way is to use the FSPGame mode. it uses the BP_FSPPawn as the main pawn.

-If you desire to have the pawn tracking a specific path, use the BP_CameraTrack (see Tracks)
+If you desire to have the pawn tracking a specific path, use the BP_CameraTrack (see Tracks).
 The input is being parsed in the BP_Experiment manager

-### Tracks
+## Tracks

 Setup the BP_CameraTrack as you see fit